alextanhongpin/evolutionary-architecture/usecase.md

 Manager, Director, Supervisor, Controller, Administrator, ...

-order_manager – can view, create, update and delete orders order_editor – can view, create and update orders, but not delete them order_inspector – can only view orders
+- order_manager: can view, create, update and delete orders
+- order_editor: can view, create and update orders, but not delete them
+- order_inspector: can only view orders

 ## Scope and roles